 Interest Rate in Jamaica averaged 10.81 percent from 1996 until 2022, reaching an all time high of 33 percent in October of 1996 and a record low of 0.50 percent in August of 2019.
 This page provides - Jamaica Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Jamaica Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Interest Rate in Jamaica is expected to be 0.75 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Jamaica to stand at 0.50 in 12 months time.
-In the long-term, the Jamaica Interest Rate is projected to trend around 2.50 percent in 2020, according to our econometric models.
+Interest Rate in Jamaica is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Jamaica Interest Rate is projected to trend around 6.00 percent in 2023, according to our econometric models.